SoulSwapFinance/aggregator-interface/README.md

 - to: token to buy, to use the gas token for the chain use 0x0000000000000000000000000000000000000000 (eg `to=0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48`)
 - background: color of the background (eg `background=rgb(10,20,30)`)

-Note: only tokens that are part of our token lists are accepted in `from` and `to`, this is to prevent scammers linking to llamaswap with fake tokens loaded (eg a fake USDC)
+Note: only tokens that are part of our token lists are accepted in `from` and `to`, this is to prevent scammers linking to soulswap with fake tokens loaded (eg a fake USDC)

 #### API integration